Set up a hybrid high performance computing (HPC) cluster with Microsoft HPC Pack and on-demand Azure compute nodes

 On the HPC DB Configuration page, make sure Head Node is selected for all HPC databases, and then click Next.

 Accept default selections on the remaining pages of the wizard.
 On the Install Required Components page, click Install.

 After the installation completes, uncheck Start HPC Cluster Manager and then click Finish.
-(You will start HPC Cluster Manager in a later step.)
+(You start HPC Cluster Manager in a later step.)

 Prepare the Azure subscription

 Perform the following steps in the Azure portal with your Azure subscription.
 After completing these steps, you can deploy Azure nodes from the on-premises head node.

 Also make a note of your Azure subscription ID, which you need later.
 Find the ID in Subscriptions in the portal.